 Doctor shopping is the act of seeking out multiple doctors for treatment of the same condition at around the same time.
-Your reason for doctor shopping is very important, as there is a history of people with addiction issues doctor shopping to help their drug-seeking behavior.

 I have frequently found myself needing to do some deeper research and occasionally go doctor shopping in order for my condition to be correctly treated.